aaryatopiwala/cse15l-lab-reports/lab-report-2-week-1.md

 ## Setting an SSH Key
 ![Image](Images/Step7-1.PNG)
 For this step make sure you first type `ssh-keygen` on your *local* terminal.
 Then you can press enter for the file and passphrase (leave it empty).
-Nexy you'll type in the above `scp` command to send the *public* key to the remote server.
+Next you'll type in the above `scp` command to send the *public* key to the remote server.
 You will need to enter your password for this `scp` command.

 ![Image](Images/Step7-2.PNG)